backslashbuild/deployer/README.md

 - **"serviceName"**: The name of the service as it appears on the swarm.
 - **"build"**: The command used to build the image.
 - **"imageName"**: The name of the image used to update the remote service.
 This key is optional.
-If omitted it defaults to the value of the key.
-In the example below, for "test" key, "imageName" will take the value "test".
+If omitted it defaults to the name of the service.
+In the example below, for "hello-world2" service, "imageName" will take the value "hello-world2".

 ```yml
 services: